Creamy Stove Top Lasagna In Under 1 Hour

 - Add the cheese.
 Once the noodles are tender, dollop the ricotta mixture all over the top of the lasagna skillet.
 Sprinkle with mozzarella.

 - Broil until the cheese melts.
-Transfer the skillet lasagna under a broiler set to high, then cook for 3-5 minutes (keep a close eye on it!) until the cheese is golden brown, bubbling, and melted.
+Transfer the stove top lasagna under a broiler set to high, then cook for 3-5 minutes (keep a close eye on it!) until the cheese is golden brown, bubbling, and melted.
 Allow to cool slightly, then top with additional basil and parsley.

 - Make sure there’s plenty of liquid in the skillet.
 The noodles will continue to absorb liquid even after the pan is removed from the heat.